ExpressivityBench: Can LLMs Communicate Implicitly?

-In experiment 3, we answer \bf{RQ2:} \normalfont Can LLMs remain expressive through the course of a conversation?
-We conversations between professions, as defined in Appendix ~\ref{app:signals}, and emotions, as defined in Appendix ~\ref{app:signals}.
+In this experiment, we aim to answer whether LLMs can remain expressive over the course of an entire conversation.
+We analyze two sub-domains for this experiment, those being conversation between professions and emotions.
 To evaluate conversational skills, we assign a specific profession as signals to a LLM and facilitate a dialogue between two such models.
-For emotional signals, we utilize the set of emotions from the GoEmotions dataset~\cite{demszky2020goemotions}, for profession signals, we selected a list of professions as detailed in the Appendix ~\ref{app:signals}.
+For emotional signals, we utilize the set of emotions from the GoEmotions dataset~\cite{demszky2020goemotions}.
 In both experiments, the LLMs are configured to avoid explicitly stating the emotion or profession they have been assigned which makes the signals hidden across models and the goal is to gradually unravel this hidden signal.

 For each domain, we developed ExpressivityArena to join the output of two LLMs so that they could read each others responses as though they were in a conversation.
 This conversation was segmented into time steps, where each model responded to the output generated at the previous step by the other model.
 At the beginning of the conversation we apply prompting to each LLM to implicitly express a particular signal from the chosen domain.
 We then allow the LLMs to communicate with one another for a chosen number of iterations.
 After the conversation has completed, we use the grader to analyze each LLM's response at each time step to obtain an expressivity rate.
 We then compare expressivity rate values at each time step to understand whether they change over time.